Houston Dynamo FC: Affiliates and club academy

-The Dynamo Academy was created in 2007 and led by Director of Youth Development James Clarkson.
+The Houston Dynamo Academy was created in 2007 and led by then-Director of Youth Development James Clarkson.
 On February 27, 2009, the Dynamo signed Tyler Deric, their first homegrown player in club history.
 The following season Francisco Navas Cobo became the second HGP in Dynamo history.
 On April 17, 2010, Navas Cobo became the first academy alum to appear in an MLS game for the Dynamo.
 Alex Dixon became the first academy alum to score a goal with his stoppage time winner against Real Salt Lake on August 20, 2011.

-The Dynamo Academy has trained and played their games at Houston Sports Park since it opened in 2011.
+The Houston Dynamo Academy has trained and played their games at Houston Sports Park since it opened in 2011.
 Prior to that, they used multiple fields around the city.

-The Dynamo Academy is currently run by Academy Director Paul Holocher.
+The Dynamo Academy is currently run by Academy Director Tony Vigil.

 For 2014 and 2015, USL-Pro team Charleston Battery was an affiliate with the Dynamo, letting Houston send players there on loan.

 In late 2014, the Dynamo met with USL officials about creating a USL team.
 Rio Grande Valley FC Toros replaced Charleston as the Dynamo's USL affiliate for the 2016 season.
 The Dynamo ran all soccer operations for the club, sending academy players as well as fringe first team players and players rehabbing from injury to train and play with the Toros throughout the year.
 In December 2020, RGVFC and the Dynamo restructured the relationship, giving the Toros control over all aspects of their soccer operations.
 Following the 2021 season, the agreement ended, allowing Rio Grande Valley FC to become an independent club.

-Brazos Valley Cavalry has served as the Dynamo's USL League Two affiliate since 2017.
+Brazos Valley Cavalry previously served as the Dynamo's USL League Two affiliate.

 On December 6, 2021, it was announced that the Dynamo would field a team, Houston Dynamo 2, in the inaugural season of MLS Next Pro in 2022.
-The team plays their games at Aveva Stadium, part of Houston Sports Park.
+The team plays their games at SaberCats Stadium, which is part of Houston Sports Park.

-The Dynamo also own the Houston Dash of the NWSL.
+The Dynamo are affiliated with the Houston Dash of the NWSL.
+Both the Dynamo and Dash are operated by Houston Dynamo Football Club.